Basma Hameed decided to take matters into her own hands and became a paramedical scar camouflage expert.

 She started her own Scar Camouflage Clinic in Toronto in 2011, and its success led to the opening of a second location in Beverly Hills, California.

-Basma Hameed is a huge source of hope for many who have suffered burns, scars or have other forms of color pigmentation issues.
+Basma Hameed is a huge source of hope for many who have suffered burns, scars, or other forms of color pigmentation issues.
 Many people around the world travel to Canada so they can get treated by her.
-Celebrities including Jordyn Woods, Anastasia Karanikolaou and others have sought treatment from Hameed, who's a scar camouflage and micropigmentation specialist.
+Celebrities including Jordyn Woods, Anastasia Karanikolaou and others have sought treatment from Hameed, who's a scar camouflage and micro pigmentation specialist.

 One person who was able to reap the benefit of Hameed's treatment is Samira Omar, a 17-year-old who had burn scars on her face, neck and hands.
 In a horrific bullying incident, she was doused with boiling water by four of her classmates.
 "I remember I looked into the mirror when I was calling for help and I could see my skin completely hanging off me," she recalled.
 "It just felt as if I'd been through hell and back."
 When she paid a visit to Hameed, she had colorless patches on her skin.
 Much like Hameed, Omar had almost given up after a lot of specialists said she wasn't going to get her color back.
 Hameed assured her she could cover all those patches and achieve an even skin tone.
 Hameed camouflaged Omar’s burns by tattooing them with ink that blended with her natural skin tone.